 Below is the NWT COVID-19 Update.
-The summary includes recent announcements and updates from the Government of the Northwest Territories and is distributed every Wednesday evening.
+The summary includes recent announcements and updates from the Government of the Northwest Territories and is distributed every week.

-If you wish to distribute this brief to the public, feel free to share the GNWT’s COVID-19 NWT Daily Brief Facebook post which will be made every weekday evening on the GNWT Facebook page.
+If you wish to distribute this summary to the public, feel free to share the GNWT’s COVID-19 Weekly Update Facebook post.

 Questions or concerns about COVID-19 in the NWT